Police: Amber Alert canceled for Sidney, Nebraska, couple and infant daughter

-Law enforcement officials who were seeking the public's help in finding a mother, father and their infant girl after the family fled from a Sidney, Nebraska, apartment said the family has been found.
+Law enforcement officials have located a mother, father and their infant girl who fled from their apartment in Sidney, Nebraska.

-An Amber Alert that was activated by Sidney police to determine the whereabouts of the family has been canceled.
+An Amber Alert activated by Sidney police Wednesday evening to determine the whereabouts of the family has been canceled.

 The alert was canceled after the child was recovered in Colorado and two people were arrested.